 Over recent years I have been compiling a list of documents referencing Dunne.
 Setting aside those written by him, to date (April 2023) it approaches 500, most of which are published works.
 That averages out at around five each year.
-Since the appearance of his own first book in 1924, somebody somewhere has referenced him, in one way or another, in every year except for perhaps four.
-I have no entries for 1925, 1960, 1963 or 1994.
-Were I to check the correspondence pages of the angling journals for 1925, I am sure that would reduce to three at most.
-It may well reduce further as time goes by.
+Since the appearance of his own first book in 1924, somebody somewhere has referenced him in one way or another, in every year except for perhaps three.
+I have no entries for 1960, 1963 or 1994.
+These absences may well reduce further as time goes by.
 The steady flow faded a little through the postwar years, but revived again around 1980.
 Today, in the new millennium, it is as strong as ever.

 Most of the focus is on his dreams and Serialism.
 It has to be admitted that a steady trickle of those entries are trivial namechecks.
 Indeed there seems to be quite a little industry namechecking him in order to diss precognitive dreams and/or Serialism in a snappy one-liner, before moving swiftly on.
 Once the phenomenon rises to one's attention, the monotony begins to become tedious.
 It too continues as strong as ever.
 I have largely given up noting such trivia because they begin to clutter up my otherwise useful list; the industry is greater than my numbers suggest.
 He has evidently struck a deep nerve among the atheistic materialists of this world, a nerve which jangles to this day and will not be calmed.
 Precognitive dreams are still a cultural force to be reckoned with, and Dunne remains their greatest prophet.
 I try to fathom a little of what is going on in Dunne Dreams – Science or Pseudoscience?.